bovard/reddit-comment-analysis/README.md

 python get_subreddit.py path/to/giant/29G/RC_2015-08
 ```

+That should take a couple minutes on a MacBook Pro.
 Then you can compile together the data for the visualization by doing:

 ```
 python compile_data.py
 ```
+That should also take a couple minutes on a macbook pro.